 Types of loan finance for small business

-Within the broader categories of secured and unsecured lending, businesses can take advantage of an ever-increasing range of financial instruments.
+Within the broader categories of secured and unsecured lending, businesses can take advantage of an ever-increasing range of financial products.
 Here are a few examples:

-Term Loans, as the name suggests, are loans that businesses can repay over a fixed period of time, that can be anywhere between one to five years for example.
-Typically, a fixed rate of interest is agreed for the duration of the loan agreement.
+Term Loans, as the name suggests, are loans that businesses can repay over a fixed period of time, that can be anywhere between one to twenty five years with fixed and variable rate options often available for the duration of the loan agreement.

 Available via banks and alternative finance providers, interest rates vary from lender and will often depend on current base rates, the business’ past and present performance, its credit history and that of the business owner/s.

-In contrast, some of the main disadvantages of a term loan include, the need to use high value assets as collateral when seeking secured finance.
-In instances where the business or its owner does not have any tangible assets, and is therefore looking to obtain an unsecured loan, a higher interest rate is applied to offset the greater risk exposure for the lender.
+In contrast, some of the main disadvantages of a term loan include, the need to use high value assets as security when seeking secured finance.

 That being said, there are also some very distinctive differences between loans offered by more traditional banks in comparison to alternative finance providers.